great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/configure_credentials/_configure_credentials.md

 import AwsSecretsManager from './_aws_secrets_manager.md';
 import GcpSecretManager from './_gcp_secret_manager.md';
 import AzureKeyVault from './_azure_key_vault.md';
+import AccessCredentials from './_access_credentials.md'

 To connect GX to your SQL data, you will first need your connection string and corresponding credentials.
-Because your connection string and credentials provide access to your data they should be stored securely outside of version control.
-Follow this procedure to securely store your connection string and credentials.
+Because your connection string and credentials provide access to your data they should be stored securely outside of version control.  {GxData.product_name} allows you to securely store credentials and connection strings as environment variables or in an uncommitted config file.
+These variables are then accessed through string substitution in your version controlled code.

+### Prerequisites

+- The ability to set environment variables or a File Data Context.

+{GxData.product_name} also supports referencing credentials that have been stored in the AWS Secrets Manager, Google Cloud Secret Manager, and Azure Key Vault secrets managers.
+To set up {GxData.product_name} to access one of these secrets managers you will additionally require:

+- The ability to install Python modules with `pip`.

+### Procedure

 1. Determine your connection string format.